The President & Chief Executive Officer of Crew Energy (CWEGF) is Buying Shares

-Over the last month, Dale Orest Shwed has reported another 4 Buy trades on CWEGF for a total of $102.7K.
-In addition to Dale Orest Shwed, 4 other CWEGF executives reported Buy trades in the last month.
+Following this transaction Dale Orest Shwed’s holding in the company was increased by 4% to a total of $1.04 million.
+Over the last month, Dale Orest Shwed has reported another 4 Buy trades on CWEGF for a total of $87.19K.

 See today’s analyst top recommended stocks >>